keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Ezaren NPC's/Koran Sangsorn.md

 ###### Bonus Action.

 ***Commander's Prescence.*** As a Bonus Action, Koran can give an ally within 60ft advantage on their next attack roll or saving throw.

+***Psychic Shove.*** Koran attempts to shove a creature within 30ft as a Bonus Action. the target must succeed on a DC 16 Strength Saving Throw.
+If they fail they are pushed 10 feet in any direction Koran chooses.